Lille Strandstræde 10: 19th century

+Jørgen Carlsen

+The property was later owned by skipper Jørgen Carlsen.
+His property was home to 24 residents in five households at the 1834 census.
+Jørgen Carlsen resided on the ground floor with his wife Maria Jacobine Hansen, their six daughters (aged five to 20) and skipper Folkert Rieverts.
+Andreas Palsen, a docker (Læsser ved Maiestra Plasen), resided on the part of the ground floor that faced the courtyard with his wife Anne Cherstine Arvesen, his brother Hans Christian Palsen (hatter) and the brother's five-year-old daughter.
+Wilhelm Manus Jørgensen, a master shoemaker, resided on the first floor with his wife Anne Jensen, their two-year-old daughter, a shoemaker (employee) and a shoemaker's apprentice.
+Hans Jensen, a guard at the Royal Palace, resided on the part of the first floor that faced the courtyard with his 12-year-old daughter and a housekeeper.
+Mathias Jacobsen Schauv, a tailor, resided in the garret of the rear wing with cotton manufacturer Antonette Kindstrøm and the latter's one-year-old daughter.

-The property was home to a total of 18 residents at the time of the 1840 census.
+Carlsen's property was home to a total of 18 residents at the time of the 1840 census.
 Jørgen Carlsen, a skipper, resided on the ground floor with his wife Marie Jacobina Hansen, their six daughters (aged 11 to 24) and one maid.
 The eldest daughter ran a school for small children in the home.
 Niels Christensen, a sail maker, was also residing on the ground floor with his wife Maria Sophia Gensler and their two children (aged one and three).
-Jens Søegaard, a wig maker, resided in the building with his wife Marie Bergitte Antonsen and their 23-year-old daughter Emilie Magdalene Sophia Søegaard Søren Ottesen, a 66-year-old man, resided in the building with his wife Anna Hansen.
+Jens Søegaard, a wig maker, resided in the building with his wife Marie Bergitte Antonsen and their 23-year-old daughter Emilie Magdalene Sophia Søegaard.
+Søren Ottesen, a 66-year-old man, resided in the building with his wife Anna Hansen.

+1860 census

 The property was home to 26 residents in five households at the 1860 census.
-Dorothea Carlsen, an educator, resided in the building with her sisters Birthe Marie Carlsen and Jørgine Jacobine Carlsen, their 4-year-old nephew Christian Nathalias Møller and one lodger (saddler).
-Bertram Clausen Holmer, a workman, resided in another aopartment with his wife Karen Marie Holmer (née Jeppesen), their three children (aged four to 10) and one lodger (needlework).
+Dorothea Carlsen, an educator, resided in the building with her sisters Birthe Marie Carlsen and Jørgine Jacobine Carlsen, their four-year-old nephew Christian Nathalias Møller and one lodger (saddler).
+Bertram Clausen Holmer, a workman, resided in another apartment with his wife Karen Marie Holmer (née Jeppesen), their three children (aged four to 10) and one lodger (needlework).
 Anders Larsen, another workman, resided in a third apartment with his wife Sælse Marie Larsen, their three children (aged one to nine) and his mother-in-law Ane Sørensdatter.
 Ane Kirstine Hansen, a widow employed with washing and cleaning, resided in a fourth apartment with her three children (aged four to 11) and two lodgers.
 Carl Hendriksen, a master shoemaker, resided in the building with his wife Ane Sophie Lisbeth Hendriksen and their nine-year-old daughter.